Hadith: Compilation and collections

 The hadith literature in use today is based on spoken reports in circulation after the death of Muhammad.
 Hadith were not promptly written down during Muhammad's lifetime or immediately after his death.
-Hadiths are oral cultural products consisting of words and deeds, the majority of which were documented several centuries after the time of Muhammad (Sunni sources, approximately 200–300 years and Shiite hadith books 400–500) and attributed to Muhammad through a chain of narrators over 1-2 mi away from where Muhammad is thought to have lived.
+Hadith are oral cultural products consisting of words and deeds, the majority of which were documented several centuries after the time of Muhammad (Sunni sources, approximately 200–300 years and Shiite hadith books 400–500) and attributed to Muhammad through a chain of narrators over 1–2 mi away from where Muhammad is thought to have lived.

 Different branches of Islam refer to different collections of hadith, although the same incident may be found in hadith from different collections.
-In general, the difference between Shi'a and Sunni collections is that Shia give preference to hadiths attributed to Muhammad's family and close companions (Ahl al-Bayt), while Sunnis do not consider family lineage in evaluating hadith and sunnah narrated by any of twelve thousand companions of Muhammad.
+In general, the difference between Shi'a and Sunni collections is that Shia give preference to hadith attributed to Muhammad's family and close companions (Ahl al-Bayt), while Sunnis do not consider family lineage in evaluating hadith and sunnah narrated by any of twelve thousand companions of Muhammad.